SandRidge investor seeks possible sale, ouster of CEO

 While not typical of its strategy, TPG-Axon has used activism previously to try to boost returns.
 In one instance in 2006 the hedge fund began a campaign for changes at Triad Hospitals, which in 2007 agreed to a $4.7 billion buyout by two private equity buyers.

-(Additional reporting by Katya Wachtel and Jeanine Prezioso in New York and; Brian Grow in Atlanta; Editing by Maureen Bavdek, Gerald E. McCormick and Matthew Lewis)
+(Reporting by Michael Erman in New York; editing by Maureen Bavdek, Gerald E. McCormick and Matthew Lewis)